Rednight972/FGS-World-Rebalance/README.md

     thrusters/gravity drive or have active power producers Average ships will be visible up to 30km during thrust, be careful how you navigate or get spotted!

-    Thruster plumes are visible up to 8km
+    Large thrusters have now a flame particle that will be visible up to 20kms
 <img src="Screens/T-Thruster_Plume.png" alt="Thrust Signature" width="720">

 ## Comms: Antennas